Tiberius II Constantine: Elevation as caesar (574–578)

 In 574, Justin had a mental breakdown, forcing Empress Sophia to turn to Tiberius to manage the empire, which was fighting the Persians to the east and dealing with the internal crisis of the plague.
 To achieve a measure of breathing space, Tiberius and Sophia agreed to a one-year truce with the Persians, at the cost of 45,000 solidi.
 On 7 December 574, Justin, in one of his more lucid moments, had Tiberius proclaimed Caesar and adopted him as his own son.
 Tiberius added the name Constantine to his own.
 Although his position was now official, he was still subordinate to Justin.
 Sophia was determined to remain in power and kept Tiberius tightly controlled until Justin died, in 578.

 The day after his appointment as Caesar, the plague abated, giving Tiberius more freedom of movement than Justin had been able to achieve.
 Tiberius also charted a very different course from his predecessor and proceeded to spend the money that Justin had saved in order to defend the imperial frontiers and win over the populace who had turned against him.
 According to Gregory of Tours, (Note: His account was repeated by Paul the Deacon.) who was based in Merovingian Gaul, Tiberius found two treasures: the treasure of Narses and 1,000 centenaria: 100,000 pounds of gold or 7,200,000 solidi (nomismata), under a slab.
 The treasures were given away to the poor, to the consternation of Sophia.
 John of Ephesus, a contemporary East Roman, wrote that Tiberius lavishly gave presents to "all men" and later as emperor, gave money away to the rich rather than the poor.
 During his time as caesar, his spending was opposed by Justin and Sophia, who set a ceiling for his expenditure and restricted his access to the treasury.

-Alongside generous donations, he also proceeded to reduce state revenue by removing taxes on wine and bread instituted by Justinian I and continued Justin's ban on the sale of governorships.
+Alongside generous donations, Tiberius also proceeded to reduce state revenue by removing taxes on wine and bread instituted by Justinian I and continued Justin's ban on the sale of governorships.
 In 575, he remitted tax arrears down to 571 and reduced taxes by a quarter for four years.